Invocation#

 after the option, or with a space between option and argument:

-have the same effect.
+-Ifoo and -I foo have the same effect.

 Many options have multi-letter names; therefore multiple single-letter

-options may not be grouped: -dM
+options may not be grouped: -dM is very different from

--d -M
+-d -M.

 - -D name#